 If you’re a cat lover, you’ve probably heard of FIV, FIP, or FeLV.
 Maybe you thought they were all kind of the same thing – or at least similar.
 Maybe you thought they were all death sentences, and that cats with these illnesses should be avoided.
-The notion is understandable – they’re all scary-sounding abbreviations that begin with “F.” Let’s shed some light on what these illnesses are, and how they’re different.
+The trepidation is understandable – they’re all scary-sounding abbreviations that begin with “F.” Let’s shed some light on what these illnesses are and how they differ from one another.

 FIV (Feline Immunodeficiency Virus)

-FIV Is perhaps the easiest of the three for humans to wrap our minds around, because it’s very similar to the human version of the virus: HIV.
+FIV Is often the easiest of the three viruses for humans to wrap our minds around, because it’s very similar to the “human” version of the virus: HIV.
 As in humans, the virus attacks and weakens the cat’s immune system, making her more vulnerable to other viruses and infections.

 How is FIV contracted?
 FIV is most commonly spread by deep bite wounds.
 For this reason, it is more common in cats who roam (or used to roam) outdoors, where aggressive fighting and territorial behavior is commonplace.
 Kittens can also contract FIV from a FIV+ mother, although this is not always the case.